MozzH/TreasureHunt/NOTES.md

 - - - -
 #### Outcomes:

--- Clarifying working methods for GitHub: Communication regards pulling and pushing on GitHub
+**Clarifying working methods for GitHub:** Communication regards pulling and pushing on GitHub

 * **Assigning of further Tasks:**
   * **Lefteris Tziambouris**